onedata/onedata-documentation/doc/overview.md

 ## Basic concepts

+### Zones
+Onedata is a distributed system divided into zones that are created by deploying a dedicated Onezone service.
+The main zone is [onedata.org](onedata.org) that is managed by Onezone service deployed at that address.
+Each organization can deploy their own Onezone service with customized login page and either connect it to the distributed network of Onezone services or run it as a isolated instance.
+Onezone is responsible for authentication and authorization of users, makes it possible for users from different zones to communicate with each other and share data.
+It is also responsible for allowing *Providers* from different zones to interact with each other ie. allowing users from different zones to support their spaces regardless of the zone in which *Provider* is located.

+For more information about Onedata's  *Onezone* service, check out [Onezone Overview](onezone_overview.md) documentation.

 ### Providers
 Onedata storage is composed of a global network of *Providers* who provision their resources to users.
 Anyone can become a Onedata provider by installing Oneprovider service and registering at [onedata.org](onedata.org).
 Each user can use several providers simultaneously to manage their data, and Onedata ensures that access to unified user's data storage space is instant and transparent.